What is the Federal Skilled Trades Program (FSTP)?

 - Alberta (AB)

 - Ontario (ON) (Ontario has Express Entry streams called the Ontario Immigrant Nominee Program)

 - Saskatchewan (SK) or any other Canadian territories.

-Still confused, want to file an application for permanent residence under the Federal Skilled Trades Program (FSTP)?
+Still, confused, want to file an application for permanent residence under the Federal Skilled Trades Program (FSTP)?
 The Visa Canada team can help you in preparing your application.
-Our professional team has years of experience in dealing such applications.
+Our professional team has years of experience in dealing with such applications.